vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (only one), KN 277, KV 469, VKK 70, SM 95–96, PC 222–31.
 Trayodasi-uratamon 13th of any month; performer to place a

-lump of cow's butter as big as a kapittha fruit in a vessel of gold, silver, copper or clay and make with flowers or akṣatas and prepare a lotus thereon with heaps of flowers and invoke Visnu and Lakṣmi thereon and divide the lump of butter in two parts and pronounce separate mantras over the two parts and give the parts to wife, first the portion over which Viṣnu was invoked and then the other; result birth of many sons; HV II.
+lump of cow's butter as big as a kapittha fruit in a vessel of gold, silver, copper or clay and make with flowers or akṣatas and prepare a lotus thereon with heaps of flowers and invoke Viṣṇu and Lakṣmi thereon and divide the lump of butter in two parts and pronounce separate mantras over the two parts and give the parts to wife, first the portion over which Viṣṇu was invoked and then the other; result birth of many sons; HV II.
 19-21 (from Var.); on Cai. śu.
 13 worship of image of Kāmadeva with Rati drawn on a jar, or white cloth and decked with Aśoka flowers and worship with

 damanaka; KV 469 (quoting Devīpurāṇa).
 Trigatisaptami-begin on Phā. śu.7; one year; worship of the